YubingHanhyb/YubingHanhyb.github.io/_pages/about.md

 Publications:

-Exploration and Optimization Analysis of the Practical Path of Innovation and Entrepreneurship Education in Universities'
+Yubing Han, Shengrui Liang.
+Exploration and Optimization Analysis of the Practical Path of Innovation and Entrepreneurship Education in Universities—Take Wuhan Textile University as An Example [J].
+Journal of Educational Research and Policies, 2023, 5(2)
-Authors: Yubing Han, Shengrui Liang
-Journal: Journal of Educational Research and Policies
-Year: 2023

-Research on the Lack of Public Policies in the Development of Social Enterprises in China
+Peilun Chen, Yubing Han, Zhicai Wang.
+Research on the Lack of Public Policies in the Development of Social Enterprises in China [J].
+Academic Journal of Humanities & Social Sciences, Volume 5, Issue 8, July 2022: 17-21.
-Authors: Peilun Chen, Yubing Han, Zhicai Wang
-Journal: Academic Journal of Humanities & Social Sciences
-Year: 2022

-The Current Situation of the Tea Industry in Huangpi District, Wuhan and Development Suggestions
+Shaopeng Guo, Yubing Han, Junlin Li.
+The Current Situation of the Tea Industry in Huangpi District, Wuhan and Development Suggestions [J].
+Tea in Fujian, 2021, 43(11): 49-50.
-Authors: Shaopeng Guo, Yubing Han
-Journal: Tea in Fujian
-Year: 2021

-Research and Countermeasures on the Development Path of “Promoting Tea with Tourism” in the Context of Rural Revitalization
+Guicai Liu, Yubing Han, Yixuan Liu.
+Research and Countermeasures on the Development Path of “Promoting Tea with Tourism” in the Context of Rural Revitalization—Take Huangpi District, Wuhan as An Example [J].
+Rent and Sale Information, 2021 (8): 135-136
-Authors: Guicai Liu, Yubing Han, Yixuan Liu
-Journal: Rent and Sale Information
-Year: 2021